Amalfi Coast, Italy

 Other

-The hotel has its own private boats for hire, or you can hop on a taxi-boat at the village dock to explore Amalfi’s secret coves and craggy cliffs from a seal’s perspective.
-It may also be possible to arrive at the height of nautical style, by private yacht (the hotel can arrange this).
+The hotel has its own private boats for hire, or you can hop on a taxi-boat at the village dock to explore Amalfi’s secret coves.
+Staff can also arrange private yachts.

 Worth getting out of bed for